AashishTangnami/data_analysis_tool/README.md

 # Dynamic Data Analysis Platform

+*** This project is under heavy development and is not yet ready for use. ***

+## 📊 Overview
-A state-of-the-art, comprehensive platform for advanced automated data analysis that supports the complete analytics lifecycle: descriptive, diagnostic, predictive, and prescriptive analytics.
+A state-of-the-art, comprehensive platform for advanced automated data analysis that supports the complete analytics lifecycle: descriptive, diagnostic, [Future : predictive, and prescriptive analytics].
 This powerful tool allows users to upload data in a variety of formats and seamlessly progress through each stage of data analysis with sophisticated algorithms and visualizations.

 ## 🌟 Features